Making the most of Disk Management on Windows 10

 We look at why disk management is important, how to do it, and its benefits

-Disk Management is a built-in tool that first introduced in Windows XP as a replacement for the fdisk function in Command Prompt.
-The tool enables users of Microsoft's desktop operating system to view and manage the disk drives installed in their machines - including hard disk drives, optical disk drives and flash drives - and to perform advanced storage tasks.
+The tool lets users of Microsoft's desktop OS see and manage the disk drives installed on their devices.
+That includes hard disk drives, optical disk drives and flash drives, and it also allows for advanced storage tasks.

-For example, the utility can be used for operations such as creating, extending and deleting drive partitions, which can be useful for things such as running two operating systems from one drive.
-The pre-installed tool is also handy for formatting drives and setting up new ones thanks to its Master Boot Record (MBR) and GUID Partition Table partitioning structure.
+It can be used to create, extend and delete drive partitions, for example.
+This can be useful for running two operating systems from one drive.
+The pre-installed tool is also great for formatting drives and setting up new ones with its Master Boot Record (MBR) and GUID Partition Table partitioning structure.

 Advantages of Disk Management